Winegrowing

 • Use of professional social networks

-The role of specialist recruitment agencies
+The role of specialized recruitment agencies

-Creating an attractive working environment
+Creating an attractive work environment

 Encouraging skills development

-Involving employees in company projects
+Involving employees in the company's projects

 Setting up attractive financial tools